traceprompt/traceprompt-node/node/README.md

 ### Does traceprompt store my data?

 No. The SDK encrypts prompt + response **before** they leave your process, using **your** KMS key.
-Traceprompt’s ingest service sees only ciphertext.
+Traceprompt's ingest service sees only ciphertext.

 ### How much latency does it add?

-\~0.8 ms encryption + 0.05 ms hashing on a modern CPU; network flush is asynchronous.
+~0.8 ms encryption + 0.05 ms hashing on a modern CPU; network flush is asynchronous.

 ### Can I self-host?

-Yes—point `ingestUrl` at your own deployment.
-The ingest service (Go binary + Prisma schema) is OSS under `server/`.
+Contact us for self-hosting options and enterprise deployment support.

 ### What about PII masking?